February 1993 Liechtenstein general election

 General elections were held in Liechtenstein on 7 February 1993 to elect the 25 members of the Landtag.
-The Progressive Citizens' Party (FBP) won twelve seats, with the Patriotic Union (VU) winning eleven.
-The Free List (FL) won two seats, being the first time a third party won seats in the Landtag.
+The Progressive Citizens' Party (FBP) won a plurality of twelve seats, with the Patriotic Union (VU) winning eleven.
+The Free List (FL) won two seats, which was the first time a third party won seats in the Landtag.
 Voter turnout was 87.5%.
-Fresh elections were subsequently held in October.